tinystarship/home-audio-api/readme.md

   4. [Adjust Audio](#adjust-audio)

 # What is this script
 In the fall of 2015 I purchased a whole home audio controller from monoprice.
 I wanted to control it from my phone.
 I taught myself Swift and released an app called [Home Audio](https://itunes.apple.com/us/app/home-audio/id1056245809?ls=1&mt=8).
 It required a special ethernet -> serial adapter to hookup the monoprice's serial adapter to the network, but it worked great.
 I had a Raspberry Pi 2 sitting in a box looking for a project, so I decided to create a simple Web API for a cheaper option.

+Please be aware, this is not the fastest thing in the world.
+We're going across a serial port.
+To refresh the status of everything can take some time.
+Pushing commands should be pretty quick though, I've gotten responses in 1-2 seconds.

 # Requirements
 To actually use this script, you need a few things: